Kirchnerism: Characteristics

 Both Kirchner and Fernández come from the left-wing of Peronism and both began their political careers as members of the Peronist Youth (Juventud Peronista).
 Many of the Kirchners' closest allies belong to the Peronist left.
 Anti-Kirchnerists often criticize this ideological background with the term setentista ("seventies-ist"), suggesting that Kirchnerism is overly influenced by the populist struggle of the 1970s.

+In its electoral campaigns, the Kirchnerist candidates combined the traditional elements of Peronism - nationalism, anti-imperialism, and economic redistribution.
+Similarly to classical Peronism, the support base of Kirchnerism became the working class, unemployed, and the new social movement.
+Kirchnerism is considered to be a part of the larger Pink Tide in Latin America - a rise of left-wing populist movements.
+Kirchnerism has also been described as similar to the ideologies of China and Venezuela - Socialism with Chinese Characteristics and chavismo.

+Kirchnerist policies have been described as progressive and left-wing; Kirchnerists pursued cooperation with Venezuela, Brazil and Cuba, denounced U.S. interventionist policies and strongly opposed the IMF and austerity measures.
+Considered assertively anti-neoliberal, Kirchnerist administrations subsidized social services - income transfers and healthcare systems were greatly expanded, most notably extending the free prescription drugs to 15 million people (about 41 percent of the country’s population).
+They also pursued the traditional Peronist policy of intervening in union conflicts and providing state backing to wage increase demands.
+The period of Kirchnerist governments was the second longest Argentina had gone without general strikes, toppled only by the period Perón's governance (1946-1955).

 Initially, Kirchnerism has shown itself to be concerned with the defense of human rights, particularly in prosecuting those who committed human rights violations during the Dirty War and were later made immune from prosecution by the governments of Carlos Menem (1989–1999).
 The willingness of the Kirchner government to revoke these immunities has led many Argentine pressure groups, such as the Madres de Plaza de Mayo and Abuelas de Plaza de Mayo, to take an actively Kirchnerist position.
 This has led to many controversies and to allegations that the Kirchners were never fully committed to human rights, especially during the period of the last military dictatorship, and that it was only when Kirchner became President and began to make alliances with the left-wing parties in Congress and with the Madres de Plaza de Mayo that he started to campaign about these rights in order to promote his own platform and gain popular favor.
 It is documented nevertheless that the Kirchners did push for trial against human rights violators during the dictatorship, although late in that period in 1983, when its end was already in sight.